GRAINS-CBOT wheat nears two-month peak on Ukraine crisis; corn hits June high

 By Tom Polansek

-CHICAGO, Jan 25 (Reuters) - U.S. wheat and corn futures extended a rally on Tuesday as fears of Russian military action in Ukraine made traders nervous about a potential disruption to supplies from the Black Sea exporters.
+CHICAGO, Jan 25 (Reuters) - Chicago Board of Trade wheat futures approached a two-month high on Tuesday as fears of Russian military action in Ukraine made traders nervous about a potential disruption to supplies from the Black Sea exporters.

-Russia has massed an estimated 100,000 troops within reach of Ukraine's border, raising alarm in the West that Moscow is preparing for a new military assault.
+Tensions remained high after NATO said on Monday it was putting forces on standby and reinforcing eastern Europe with more ships and fighter jets in response to Russia's troop build-up near its border with Ukraine.

 Ukraine is projected to be the world's third-largest exporter of corn in the 2021/22 season and fourth-largest exporter of wheat, according to International Grains Council data.
 Russia is the world's top wheat exporter.